This is our personal story of how we removed a mole. We are not medical professionals, nor should this post be construed as medical advice.

 - Rid Croup: My son had a strange cough that included no other symptoms.
 We waited for a week to see if the cough would go away, but it didn’t.
 It was harsh, loud and often.
 We gave him the same remedy as the sinus infection and his cough had reduced significantly within one day and was completely gone within three.

-- Bug Repellent: We make our own bug repellent with essential oils (Note: I know there are a lot of essential oil companies out there and I’ve certainly tried my fair share of brands.
-But after testing and researching and more testing, only one is worth spending money on (in my opinion).
-For a couple years now I’ve been committed to Young Living oils, and you can read more about their oils and my decision HERE.).
+- Bug Repellent: We make our own bug repellent with essential oils (Plant Therapy oils are a great option.
+You can find their shop here.).
 However, readers have suggested that drinking just 1 teaspoon of apple cider vinegar on a daily basis has kept bugs away too!

 - Homemade Conditioner: Just 1 tablespoon and warm water can replace your typical shampoo.
 Not only does it work, but this will save you TONS of money too!